k-shiroma-code/Rakuten-Stock-Market-Pipeline/README.md

 # Background

 I completed a course in Udemy for Apache Airflow, used a different stock market api called Rakuten and adjusted timezone difference for running DAGs.
 However, I felt that wasn't satisfactory to a full github repo.
 I decided to use the data engineering pipeline for a future project with weather api.
+Included is a folder called airflow 8 which has the stock market logic for Airflow 2.0, not 3.0.
+There are some adjustments and learning curves I need to go over.

 # Enhanced Weather Data Pipeline with Apache Airflow